Szhenger/simple-feed/README.md

 ## 🚀 Governance & Review Policy

-SimpleFeed++ enforces a rigorous engineering discipline.
-To maintain high availability and systemic fault tolerance, the core infrastructure modules, database DDLs, and parsing kernels operate under a **Strict Code Freeze**.

 Upstream modifications to production logic require absolute validation.
 All continuous iterative contributions must be explicitly bounded to the testing directories to continually build out defensive fuzzing, TypeScript type-checking bounds, and concurrency race evaluations.